ADHD Overthinking Loops: Why Your Mind Gets Stuck

 Feb 28, 2025

-Have you ever found yourself stuck, in an ADHD overthinking loop?
+Have you ever found yourself stuck in an ADHD overthinking loop, replaying conversations, analysing decisions, or mentally revisiting moments long after they’ve passed?

 Overthinking, Anxiety, and the ADHD Brain

 This overthinking is closely linked to anxiety.
-When you can’t let go of a thought, it escalates into worry, and worry can escalate into major anxiety.
-Studies show that adults with ADHD are significantly more likely to experience co-existing anxiety disorders (Kooij et al., 2019).
-That’s why ADHD overthinking anxiety can feel relentless, particularly if you’re prone to rumination and perfectionism.
+When you can’t let go of a thought, it escalates into worry, and worry can escalate into major anxiety. certain populations.
+Research confirms that anxiety disorders are among the most common comorbidities in adults with ADHD.

 ADHD Overthinking in Relationships